-In the Bible there are two specific commandments God tests us on: the worshipping of idols and Sabbath keeping.
-In Leviticus 26:1-2, these two commandments are identified right before God spells out the blessings that we will receive if we pass these tests, as well as the punishments we’ll be given if we “drop the ball.”
+In the Bible, there are two specific commandments God tests us on: not worshiping idols and keeping the Sabbath.
+In Leviticus 26:1-2, these two commandments are identified right before God spells out the blessings we will receive if we pass these tests, as well as the punishments if we “drop the ball.”

 Odd Man In

 When I was 11, some of the other parents told my parents, “If Darren doesn’t play on Saturdays, none of the coaches will draft him to their team and he’ll remain in Double A and miss majors all together.”
 I remember this being somewhat difficult, knowing that the majority of my friends and teammates from years past were moving on without me.

 Yet, even though I awkwardly stood a head taller than most kids I now played with, I really believed God would work it out.